bevyengine/bevy-website/content/learn/book/rendering/3d/shapes_and_meshes/_index.md

 * UV sphere: A sphere made of sectors and stacks.
 * Icosphere: A sphere made from a subdivided Icosahedron.

-There will eventually be more basic shapes added, but this is what we have access to for now.
+There will eventually be more primitive shapes included with bevy, but this is what we have access to for now.
 Don't worry, you can easily add more shapes if you need to.
 In fact, this is exactly what we will do in the chapter on custom meshes.
 <!-- TODO add link to custom mesh chaper -->

 ## PBR Bundle

-To spawn a shape, we can use the `PbrBundle` that will spawn everything we need to have a shape using all the pbr pipeline.
+We can use the `PbrBundle` to spawn the mesh of a shape that will be using all the pbr pipeline.
 This is how it looked in the example.

 ```rust
 commands.spawn_bundle(PbrBundle {